journalehsan/bomi/src/mpv/DOCS/man/ao.rst

         will actually work.
 The disadvantage is that it will change the system-wide audio settings.
 This is equivalent to changing the ``Format`` setting in the ``Audio Devices`` dialog in the ``Audio MIDI Setup`` utility.
-Note that this does not effect the selected speaker setup.
+Note that this does not affect the selected speaker setup.

+    ``exclusive``
+        Use exclusive mode access.
+This merely redirects to ``coreaudio_exclusive``, but should be preferred over using that AO directly.

 ``coreaudio_exclusive`` (Mac OS X only)
     Native Mac OS X audio output driver using direct device access and exclusive mode (bypasses the sound server).

-    Supports only compressed formats (AC3 and DTS).

 ``openal``
     Experimental OpenAL audio output driver